-Restaurant employees who do their job well are more likely to bring in more sales, whether it's through upselling, great quality work, or fantastic customer service.
+Restaurant employees who do their job well are more likely to boost sales, whether it's through upselling, great quality work, or fantastic customer service.
 If restaurant staff members are not motivated to do their job well, sales will suffer.
 Keep your team motivated by giving them training, a “why”, and a goal to work toward.
 Make those goals fun and rewarding with an employee incentive program, and make sure to recognize everyone’s hard work and effort.
-Motivated employees will work harder and you're guaranteed to boost sales!
+Motivated employees will work harder and you're guaranteed to boost restaurant sales!

 Unifying your team around a common goal and a reason for being will motivate them to work together.
 Understand the “why” of your job.
 Explain why you opened the restaurant, and what goals you have for it.
 When your staff’s values align with yours, your goals will also be theirs, and they will be much more passionate about doing better work to reach those goals.